Blockstream/Jade/docs/index.rst

         }
     }

-.. _handshake_init_req-params:
+The result of 'handshake_init' provides the http-call to make next with the data (derived from the entered PIN) to pass.

-The result of that will be as follows:
+.. _handshake_init_reply:

 handshake_init reply
 --------------------